 History

-Construction on The Eye Institute, 12th Street and Godfrey Avenue, began in 1975.
+Construction on The Eye Institute, 12th Street and Godfrey Avenue began.
 The 50,000+ square foot facility soon became a regional resource offering a personalized continuity of care for patients.

 The site was called “one of the most unique eye care facilities in the country.”